 To get the most of your TU-AMA experience, it’s important to become involved in the organization.
-The best way to do so is to join one our several functional committees.
-Headed by the chapter’s Directors, committees offer a valuable look into the inner workings of TU-AMA and allow members to contribute and develop their various skill sets.
+The best way to do so is to join one of our several functional committees.
+Headed by the chapter’s directors, committees offer a valuable look into the inner workings of TU-AMA and allow members to contribute and develop their various skill sets.

 The Directors of Sponsorship are responsible for relationships between TU-AMA and the many sponsors of the organization.
 The Sponsorship committee participates and learns the details around corporate outreach and maintaining relations with these accounts.
 In addition, the Sponsorship Committee is responsible for providing updates to sponsors through monthly newsletters collaborating with the Chapter Communications committee.

 The Directors of Chapter Communications work alongside a committee of members who focus on spreading the valuable information that TU-AMA provides out towards the general body and any external parties.
 This is done so through work on the TU-AMA website, weekly email newsletter, and the external newsletters to external stakeholders.
 Chapter Comms leads TU-AMA's chapter planning through the creation of a chapter plan, collects chapter data, and communicates TU-AMA's activities and accomplishments through an annual report.
 Chapter Communications gives students valuable experience in website development, email communication and collaboration with other committees.